nikey22/imac-win10-legacy-install/README.md

 The rest of the procedure is similar.

 ## Opencore (OCLP):
 Opencore does not yet allow for MBR or Hybrid-MBR bootup recognition as far as I know.
-You will need to subload the REFInd manager from within Opencore to finally see the Windows icon and load it.
-I use an SD card with Opencore on it to achieve this.
+If you are using OpenCore (>Catalina OS), you will need to subload the REFInd manager from within Opencore to finally see the Windows icon and load it.
+I use an SD card with Opencore on it to achieve this for my computers that have higher than Catalina Os installs.

 # Sources & Acknowledgements